About the Class and How to Apply for the Spring 2021 Semester

 The course primarily consists of market sector teams preparing and presenting to the class detailed reports on stocks in their sector.
 Every class member is involved in the discussion of each stock.
 Following the presentation and discussion, the team makes a recommendation on the stocks they presented.
 The class votes and the decisions of the class are implemented.

-- ¬ David Morehead, CFA®, currently serves as Baylor’s Senior Director of Investments.
+- David Morehead, CFA®, currently serves as Baylor’s Co-Chief Investment Officer.
 Previously, he spent nearly 20 years investing across a wide range of securities including bank loans and high yield/distressed investments, equity and equity-linked products, commodities, and derivatives.
 His experience includes time on the sell-side as well as the buy-side with both long-only and hedged portfolio experience at Highview Capital, Ritchie Capital, William Blair, Bank of America, and First Trust Advisors.

 How to Apply: